 Renting accommodation in San Jose

-The demand for property in San Jose is high and since many of the city’s residents are high-earning professionals working in Silicon Valley, landlords are in a position where they can charge high prices for accommodation.
+The demand for property in San Jose is high, and since many of the city's residents are high-earning professionals working in Silicon Valley, landlords are in a position to charge high prices for accommodation.

 Making the application

-Tenants will be required to put down an amount equivalent to a month’s rent as a security deposit.
-This deposit is refundable once the tenancy agreement has come to an end.
-If any damage has been done to the property, the deposit will be used for the cost of repairs.
+Tenants will be required to put down an amount equivalent to a month's rent as a security deposit.
+This deposit is refundable upon termination of the tenancy agreement.
+If any damage has been done to the property, the cost of repairs is deducted from the deposit.

 Expats renting accommodation in San Jose should consult the conditions of their lease to find out the details on utilities.
-The landlord may assume responsibility for utilities such as gas, electricity and water, but tenants will usually be expected to pay for extras such as telephone services, internet and cable TV packages.
-New tenants should spend some time looking into different service providers as one can often find a good range of inclusive deals for telephone and internet services.
+The landlord may assume responsibility for utilities such as gas, electricity and water, but tenants will usually be expected to pay for extras such as telephone services, internet, and cable TV packages.

 Buying property in San Jose

-In order to buy property in San Jose, expats will need proof of employment in the US.
-They will also need to show that they have sufficient funds or a pre-approved mortgage.
-Expats will need a portion of the cost of the house to put down as a deposit.
+To buy property in San Jose, expats will need proof of employment in the US.
+They must also show that they have sufficient funds or a pre-approved mortgage.
+Foreigners will need a portion of the cost of the house to put down as a deposit.

-Expats should hire a real-estate agent to assist them when it comes to buying their first home in San Jose.
-The agent will be able to give buyers detailed insight into the process of buying a property, do the majority of the administrative paperwork and negotiate on the buyer’s behalf.
+New arrivals should hire a real-estate agent to assist them when it comes to buying their first home in San Jose.
+The agent can give buyers detailed insight into the process of buying a property, do the majority of the administrative paperwork and negotiate on the buyer’s behalf.
 As property is in such high demand, much of the best accommodation gets snapped up even before it's advertised publicly.
 Agents will have access to many suitable properties that expats won’t be able to readily find online.

 Further reading